joaocorreiaprof/File-Uploader/README.md

    - A download button to download files.

 5. **Cloud Storage**:
-   - Files are uploaded to a cloud storage service (e.g., Cloudinary).
+   - Files are uploaded to a cloud storage service (Cloudinary).
    - File URLs are saved in the database for retrieval and download.

 ## Technologies Used